 The park represents 415 square miles full of natural, pre-historic and native American history.
 The mountain peaks, ranging as high as 14,000 feet above sea level, are home to an abundant variety of wildlife including the Big Horn Sheep, Rocky Mountain Elk and Colorado Moose as well as several smaller species.

 The Williams Fork River, originating from the western slope of the Continental Divide, is tributary to the Colorado River.
-The river provides prime fly fishing opportunities for Brown, Cut-bow and Rainbow Trout while the Williams Fork Reservoir offers anglers the chance to hook into Northern Pike and Kokonee Salmon.
+The river provides prime fly fishing opportunities for Brown, Cut-bow and Rainbow Trout while the Williams Fork Reservoir offers fishermen the chance to hook into Northern Pike and Kokonee Salmon.
+For more information visit here.

-The BLM administers almost 800,000 acres of public lands in Grand County, many of those areas within easy reach of Granby.
-Kinney Creek, Smith Mesa and Strawberry offer opportunities for camping, hiking, hunting, fishing, OHV use, winter recreation, etc. The Upper Colorado River offers rafting, kayaking, and fishing for everyone from first-timers to expert boaters.
+The Bureau of Land Management administers almost 800,000 acres of public lands in Grand County, many of those areas within reach of Granby.
+Kinney Creek, Smith Mesa and Strawberry offer opportunities for camping, hiking, hunting, fishing, OHV use, and winter recreation.
+The Upper Colorado River offers rafting, kayaking, and fishing for everyone from first-timers to expert boaters.
+For more information, visit here.